 For many years Richard has campaigned to change the law to require compulsory country-of-origin labelling for food, to give British farmers a fair deal and to allow consumers to make informed choices in the shops, and there is now general recognition that consumers have the right to know exactly where their food comes from.

 Richard’s other work includes campaigning to secure faster broadband links for South Norfolk, better rail services and a bypass for the A140 at Long Stratton.
-Richard has taken action when required to ensure that important local services such as the East of England Ambulance Service and the Norfolk County Council Children’s Services have the right leadership and management (you can listen to an interview on BBC radio about the ambulance service here and watch a BBC television interview on Norfolk children’s services here).
+Richard has taken action when required to ensure that important local services such as the East of England Ambulance Service and the Norfolk County Council Children’s Services have the right leadership and management.

-Richard was the founder of the All Party Parliamentary Group on Self-Build, Custom & Community Housebuilding and Placemaking, and in the last Parliament he successfully steered into law his Private Member’s Bill, now called the Self-Build and Custom Housebuilding Act 2015, to make it easier for individuals and groups to obtain land to build their own homes.
-You can watch Richard's speech at the second reading of his Bill here.
+Richard was the founder of the All Party Group of Self-Build, Custom and Community Housebuilding and Placemaking and successfully steered into law his Private Member’s Bill, now called the Self-Build and Custom Housebuilding Act to make it easier for individuals and groups to obtain land to build their own homes.
+He is a member of the Right to Build Task Force.

 Born in 1962, Richard was educated at The King's School, Worcester before going to the London School of Economics, where he took a First Class Honours degree in politics and economics.
 He also studied at the Goethe Institut in Berlin.
 After working in investment banking and financial journalism, Richard became an Associate Partner of Brunswick, a leading financial public relations consultancy, before setting up his own business, the English Word Factory, advising large companies on communications.
 Richard first became active in politics in the late 1970s and has held a wide variety of voluntary positions in the Conservative Party.

 Richard’s colleagues from all political parties in Parliament voted him ‘Backbencher of the Year’ in 2006; the Political Studies Association named him as ‘Parliamentarian of the Year’ and the ConservativeHome website named him as ‘Outstanding Parliamentarian of the Year’.
-In 2012, MPs voted Richard as the ‘Commons Select Committee Member of the Year’, for which the citation read: “Forensic, energetic, and committed, Richard Bacon has carved a political niche as the Public Accounts Committee’s most effective performer”.
-The Spectator magazine has twice named Richard as ‘Parliamentarian of the Year’, in 2006 and in 2013.
+MPs also voted Richard as the ‘Commons Select Committee Member of the Year’.
+The Spectator magazine has twice named Richard as ‘Parliamentarian of the Year’.